History of the Urban Environment

 Martin V. MelosiUniversity of Houston

-Martin V. Melosi is Hugh Roy and Lillie Cranz Cullen University Professor and founding director of the Center for Public History at the University of Houston.
-Melosi received the Distinguished Research Award and the Distinguished Service Award from the American Society for Environmental History (ASEH) and the Esther Farfel Award from the University of Houston.
-He has served as president of the ASEH, the National Council on Public History, the Public Works Historical Society, and the Urban History Association.
-Melosi has written or edited nineteen books, including the award-winning The Sanitary City, and most recently, Atomic Age America.
+Martin V. Melosi is Cullen Professor Emeritus of History and founding director of the Center for Public History at the University of Houston.
+He received the Distinguished Research Award and the Distinguished Service Award from the American Society for Environmental History, the Distinguished Service Award from the Urban History Association, and the Esther Farfel Award from the University of Houston.
+Melosi is the author or editor of twenty-two books and more than one hundred articles and book chapters.
+He wrote the award-winning Fresh Kills: Consuming and Discarding in New York City, and more recently, Water in North American Environmental History.
+From 2000–2001 Melosi held the Fulbright Chair in American Studies at the University of Southern Denmark.
+He is past president of ASEH, UHA, the National Council on Public History, and the Public Works Historical Society.

 Joel A. TarrCarnegie Mellon University

-Joel A. Tarr is Richard S. Caliguiri University Professor of History and Policy at Carnegie Mellon University.
-He is the recipient of the Leonardo da Vinci Medal from the Society for the History of Technology and the Distinguished Service Award from the American Society for Environmental History.
-He is the author, coauthor, or coeditor of several books, including Technology and the Rise of the Networked City in Europe and America, which won the Abel Wolman Prize, and Devastation and Renewal: An Environmental History of Pittsburgh and Its Region.
+Joel A. Tarr is Richard S. Caliguiri University Professor Emeritus of History and Policy at Carnegie Mellon University.
+He is the recipient of the Leonardo da Vinci Medal from the Society for the History of Technology, the Distinguished Service Award from the American Society for Environmental History, and the Distinguished Scholar Award from the American Society for Environmental History.
+He is the author, coauthor, and coeditor of several prize-winning books, including Technology and the Rise of the Networked City in Europe and America, coedited with Gabriel Dupuy; The Search for the Ultimate Sink: Urban Pollution in Historical Perspective; Devastation and Renewal: An Environmental History of Pittsburgh and Its Region; and The Horse in the City: Living Machines in the 19th Century, with coauthor Clay McShane.
 He has served as president of the Public Works Historical Society and the Urban History Association.
 He has also served on National Research Council committees dealing with issues of urban infrastructure, public transit, water pollution, and the human dimensions of global change.